This sour cream pound cake is tangy with a hint of lemon!

 Mixing Together the Batter:

-For the batter, first you’ll need to cream together the butter and sugar.
+For the batter, first you’ll need to cream together the butter and sugar using a stand mixer.

 Here are a couple of tips for properly creaming butter and sugar: